graphql-dotnet/server/README.md

 of the WebSocket protocol occurs, and any queued messages are discarded.

-When using the `TimeoutWithPayload` keep-alive mode, you may wish to enforce that the `graphql-transport-ws` sub-protocol is in use by the client.
+When using the `TimeoutWithPayload` keep-alive mode, you may wish to enforce that the `graphql-transport-ws` sub-protocol is in use by the client, as the `graphql-ws` sub-protocol does not support bidirectional keep-alive packets.
 This can be done by setting the `SupportedWebSocketSubProtocols` property to only include the `graphql-transport-ws` sub-protocol.

 ```csharp
 app.UseGraphQL("/graphql", options =>